 Introduction

 This is an experiment on three different music on three digital media software, used for playing, managing and organizing music media.
-These music libraries can are used on computers, tablets and phones but for this study we will be experimenting on computers only.
-There will be three music software and they will be ITunes, Spotify and Google Music.
+These music libraries are used on computers, tablets and phones but for this study we experimented on computers only.
+There will be three music software and they will be iTunes, Spotify and Google Music.
 To gain data for this experiment we will have eight people, used as our test subjects, with completely random backgrounds on these three software, and computer software in general, go through three different tasks in each of the music libraries.
 All the tasks are able to be done in all three of the music libraries in order to make comparisons easier and better.
-Through these tasks they will be times, recorded and asked questions to get the best data possible.
+Through these tasks they will be timed, recorded and asked questions to get the best data possible.
 With this we are trying to find the best music libraries according to the data as well as what these people say.
 To measure which is the best, we will be using the five metrics of learnability, memorability, efficiency, errors and satisfaction.

 We will go through what each task is as well as go through each test subject in detail to find reason behind the data collected.
 We will then go over the total data collected after each task